Salix purpurea ‘Streamco’

-USES: Unbeatable to the purpose for which it was developed, but also has been found to be useful as a living snow fence if planted densely.
-Deer won't eat it and like many of the S. purpurea selections it can also be made into wattles for fences or erosion prevention.
+OTHER USES: Has as been found to be useful as a living snow fence if planted densely.
+Deer won't eat it and like many of the S. purpurea selections it can also be made into wattles for fences as well as fine basketry.
 The thin whips can also be used like string to tie up woody vines.

 For more information on 'Streamco' click this link:

 A USDA Natural Resource Conservation Services image illustrating the purpose for which ‘Streamco’ was developed.

 'Streamco' puts on quite show when the male catkins strut their stuff.

 Look at those long slender rods, great for basketry!

 below: more studies of the catkins at different stages!

 Above three images courtesy of the Ohio Department of Natural Resources